 Can you make Jalebi without yeast?

 Yes you can!
-But that would need overnight fermentation.
-You will have add yogurt to make the batter and then let it rest overnight for the batter to ferment.
+You can make Jalebi with yogurt but that would need overnight fermentation.
+You will have to add yogurt to make the batter and then let it rest overnight for the batter to ferment.

 What equipments you need to make Jalebi?